 Little kids can also have their fair share of fun at Griffith Park!
 Let them see and ride the trains at Travel Town, Los Angeles Live Steamers Railroad Museum, and Griffith Park & Southern Railroad.
 Explore plenty of animals at the Los Angeles Zoo thereafter.
 Admire the natural beauty around you as you venture with your kids in these places!

 Admission to the park is free, but note that some attractions within the park may impose their entrance charges.
-Nevertheless, Griffith Park remains as one of the cheap things to do in California!
+Nevertheless, Griffith Park remains one of the cheapest things to do in California!

 Location: Los Angeles

-Griffth Observatory is part of the Griffith Park, but it deems a special spot in our list of budget-friendly things to do in California.
+Griffith Observatory is part of Griffith Park, but it is deemed a special spot in our list of cheap things to do in southern California with kids.
 Star lovers and astronomy buffs will love this observatory for its public telescopes and star watch parties – all freely accessible when the skies are clear!

-Apart from stargazing, there are more activities to be done inside the observatory including the following:
+Apart from stargazing, there are more activities you can do inside the observatory including the following: